oobabooga/text-generation-webui/Custom-chat-characters.md

 #### Is the chat history truncated in the prompt?

 Once your prompt reaches the 2048 token limit, old messages will be removed one at a time.
-The context string will always stay at the top of the prompt and will never be truncated.
+The context string will always stay at the top of the prompt and will never get truncated.

 #### Pygmalion characters